Congressional Cemetery: Cenotaphs

-Of the 186 contributing objects, 168 are the nearly identical Congressional cenotaphs, believed to have been designed by the Architect of the Capitol Benjamin Latrobe.
-As used at the Congressional Cemetery, the term "cenotaph" includes not only monuments to those buried elsewhere, but also to the Latrobe monuments that mark the actual graves of representatives and senators.
+Of the 186 contributing objects, 168 are the nearly identical Congressional cenotaphs, believed to have been designed by the architect of the Capitol Benjamin Latrobe.
+As used at the Congressional Cemetery, the term "cenotaph" includes not only monuments to those buried elsewhere, but also the Latrobe monuments that mark occupied graves of representatives and senators.
 Some congressmen are buried under a cenotaph, some are buried without one in a different area of the cemetery, and for some the marker is a true cenotaph.
-James Gillespie (1747–1805) who was reinterred in 1892, has a separate grave and cenotaph.
+James Gillespie (1747–1805), who was reinterred in 1892, has a separate grave and cenotaph.

 A cenotaph was erected for each congressman who died in office from 1833 to 1876.
-The first was for Rep. James Lent.
+The first was for former U.S. representative James Lent.
 After Congress appropriated funds and his monument was ordered, his family reinterred the body in New York.
 Congress erected the monument in 1839 anyway, establishing the tradition of erecting cenotaphs.

 The cenotaphs are constructed of Aquia sandstone, as are the White House and the Capitol, and were likewise painted white, forming a visual connections with these nearby symbols of federal government, and a contrast to the surrounding gravestones.
 They are grouped in rows in the older part of the cemetery where they dominate the landscape.

 After the Civil War very few congressmen were buried in the cemetery, as their bodies were commonly shipped to their home states or buried in the new National Cemeteries such as Arlington National Cemetery.
-Cenotaphs were discontinued in 1876 after Massachusetts Senator George Frisbie Hoar stated that "the thought of being buried beneath one of those atrocities brought new terror to death."
+Cenotaphs were discontinued in 1876 after Massachusetts senator George Frisbie Hoar stated that "the thought of being buried beneath one of those atrocities brought new terror to death."

 William Thornton, who served as Architect of the Capitol before Latrobe, is the only person honored with a cenotaph who did not serve as a congressman.
-Former Speaker of the House Tip O'Neill was honored with a cenotaph in 1994, though it is not in the style of a Latrobe cenotaph.
+Former speaker of the House Tip O'Neill was honored with a cenotaph in 1994, though it is not in the style of a Latrobe cenotaph.
 After a 1972 plane crash in which their bodies were lost, Hale Boggs and Nicholas Begich share a cenotaph.
 These are the only cenotaphs erected since 1876.

 Public Vault

-The Public Vault is an early classical revival structure built 1832–34 with federal funds to store the bodies of government officials before burial.
+The Public Vault is an early classical revival structure built from 1832 to 1834 with federal funds to store the bodies of government officials prior to burial.